Azzedine Doukha

-Azzedine Doukha (عز الدين دوخه; born 5 August 1986) is an Algerian professional footballer who plays as a goalkeeper for CR Belouizdad and the Algeria national team.
+Azzedine Doukha (عز الدين دوخه; born 5 August 1986) is an Algerian former professional footballer who played as a goalkeeper.

 Club career

 Doukha was born in Chettia, Algeria.

 On 31 August 2009 Doukha went on trial with Portuguese club Vitória de Setúbal.

 In 2021, he signed a contract with JS Kabylie.

 In 2022, he joined CR Belouizdad.

+Retirement

+On 13 September 2023, at the age of 37 and after a 19-year playing career, Doukha announced his retirement from professional football.

 International career

 On 28 December 2010 Doukha made his debut for the Algerian A' national team starting in a 3–1 friendly win over Chad.

 On 14 May 2011 Doukha was called up to the Algerian national team for the first time for a 2012 Africa Cup of Nations qualifier against Morocco.